Wesleyan portrait of Royette Tavernier Dubar

 Research expertise: sleep; psychological well-being; social/interpersonal adjustment; adolescent development; emerging adulthood.
 Director of the Sleep and Psychosocial Adjustment (S.P.A.)
 Lab.

-Dubar enjoys cooking, dancing to Caribbean music (soca, bouyon, dancehall, reggae), and spending time with her husband and son.
+Dubar enjoys cooking, dancing to Caribbean music (soca, bouyon, dancehall, reggae), and spending time with her husband and two sons.

 Academic Affiliations